ofefo/welcomeBach/README.md

 * By default you get 3 links, but you can change the verbosity: `welcomebach -v=5`<br/>
 * To relisten to the last piece, try: `welcomebach -r`<br/>
 * You can listen to another composer with: `welcomebach -c=Debussy`, `welcomebach -c=Saariaho`, etc.<br/>
+* If you want to add another composer, run: `welcomebach -d` (should work with pages from wikipedia or IMLSP, but will probably need some quick fixes)

 You can get help with `welcomebach -h`

-## Adding more composers

-If you want to include more catalogues of compositions, you can try the *catalogue_downloader* script inside the *./welcomebach* folder.
-It's developed to work with tables and lists found on wikipedia or IMLSP.
-Beware the resulting catalogue might need some quick fixes.

 ## Additional info